List of Milwaukee Brewers minor league affiliates

-The Milwaukee Brewers farm system consists of eight Minor League Baseball affiliates across the United States and in the Dominican Republic.
-Five teams are owned by the major league club, while three—the Nashville Sounds, Biloxi Shuckers, and Wisconsin Timber Rattlers—are independently owned.
+The Milwaukee Brewers farm system consists of seven Minor League Baseball affiliates across the United States and in the Dominican Republic.
+Four teams are owned by the major league club, while three—the Nashville Sounds, Biloxi Shuckers, and Wisconsin Timber Rattlers—are independently owned.

 The Brewers have been affiliated with the High-A Wisconsin Timber Rattlers of the Midwest League since 2009, making it the longest-running active affiliation in the organization among teams not owned by the Brewers.
-The longest affiliation in franchise history was with the Helena Gold Sox/Brewers, who were the team's Rookie affiliate in the Pioneer League for 32 seasons from 1985 to 2018; they were not partnered with Milwaukee in 2001 and 2002.
-The longest continuous affiliation in team history was the 23-year relationship with the Class A Beloit Brewers/Snappers of the Midwest League from 1982 to 2004.
-Their newest affiliate is the Nashville Sounds of the International League, which became the Brewers' Triple-A club in 2021; they were previously affiliated with Nashville from 2005 to 2014.
+The longest affiliation in franchise history was with the Helena Gold Sox/Brewers, who were the team's Rookie affiliate in the Pioneer League for 32 seasons from 1985 to 2000 and 2002 to 2018.
+The longest continuous affiliation was the 23-year partnership with the Beloit Brewers/Snappers of the Class A Midwest League from 1982 to 2004.
+Their newest affiliate is the Wilson Warbirds of the Carolina League, which will become the Brewers' Single-A club in 2026.

+A total of 31 league championships have been won by 20 different teams during their partnerships with Milwaukee.
+Of these, the Arizona Complex League Brewers of the Rookie Arizona Complex League (ACL) have won five titles, more than any other team.
+The Stockton Ports, a Class A-Advanced affiliate in the California League, won four titles, more than any other independently owned club.
+Additionally, two Triple-A teams each won the championship of their classification.
+The Denver Zephyrs of the American Association won the 1991 Triple-A Classic, and the International League's Indianapolis Indians won the 2000 Triple-A World Series.

 Geographically, Milwaukee's closest domestic affiliate is the Wisconsin Timber Rattlers, which are approximately 90 mi away.
-Milwaukee's furthest domestic affiliates are the two Arizona Complex League Brewers squads of the Rookie Arizona Complex League some 1462 mi away.
+Milwaukee's furthest domestic affiliate is the ACL Brewers some 1462 mi away.

 Current affiliates

-The Milwaukee Brewers farm system consists of eight minor league affiliates.
+The Milwaukee Brewers farm system consists of seven minor league affiliates.